jerodev/jquery-myselect/readme.md

-# jQuery myselect - Multiselect plugin
+# jQuery myselect
+## This library is still under construction.
+IT DOES NOT WORK YET!